The 3 Steps for Creating an Experience Vision

 Step 1: Focus on Research

 A few of the organizations we’ve studied have one or two people at the top of the organization that just know what the vision should be.
-One company that immediately comes to mind is Apple, who has Steve Jobs and Jonathan Ive as their visionaries.
-Apple’s success with the new generation of Macs and the iPod (and possibly the iPhone) comes directly from the visions that Steve and Jonathan have handed down.
+One company that immediately comes to mind is Apple, who had Steve Jobs and Jonathan Ive as their visionaries.
+Apple’s success with its products come directly from the visions that Steve and Jonathan handed down.

 However, most organizations don’t have a visionary at the top of the organization.
 These organizations need to get their inspiration from someplace else.

 When no visionary is present, most teams find their inspiration from in-depth research of latent user needs and desires.
-Latent needs are things users can’t elaborate on their own, because they don’t know what’s possible.
+Latent needs are things users can’t elaborate on their own because they don’t know what’s possible.
 For example, few people would’ve told researchers they wanted home-delivered DVDs.
 However, through careful research, the team at Netflix saw how miserable many people were with the video store experience and created a solution that would catapult their business to the head of video rental industry.
+They repeated this when they launched into streaming.

-Research techniques, such as field studies, give us the foundations on what the current experience is like.
+Research techniques, such as field studies, give us the foundations of what the current experience is like.
 We can see what’s working and where people’s experiences are less than desirable.

 The techniques also show the latent needs and desires.
 We can compile the latent needs and desires into an ideal experience.
 The best ideal experience eliminates frustration and instills delight.
 This becomes the foundation of our vision.